 I still love making food for Liv as much as I thought I would.
 It’s so much fun to introduce her to new flavor combos and ingredients, and I have a feeling it will be this way… forever.
 I usually use Sunday to prep for the week but for Liv’s food, I’ll make about a month’s worth, freeze it all, and let the ones defrost over night before we use them.
 It works out as a perfect main component, and I’ll always give her a little bit of what we’re having, too.
 It always surprises me to see what she’ll go crazy over (salmon! a girl after my own heart) and what she doesn’t enjoy as much, like egg yolks.

-Liv is current 8 1/2 months and here’s some of our recent stash.
+Liv is current 8 1/2 months and here’s some of our recent stash of homemade baby food.
 As usual, it took a little under an hour and about $20 to make everything.

 (I like to use these storage containers)

 Broccoli, apple kale

 For all of these, see what your baby prefers as far as fruits and veggie ratios go.
 For Liv, I find that she enjoys the veggies more if a little fruit is mixed in, especially with greens to cut the bitterness.
 Usually I’ll try to do mostly veggies and a little fruit.

 One Month of Healthy Homemade Baby Food Recipes